qua-platform/quam-builder/quam_builder/architecture/quantum_dots/virtual_gates/README.md

 Virtual gates simplify complex tuning procedures in experiments, especially for spin qubits, by allowing control over abstract parameters that map to multiple physical gate voltages.

-`VirtualGateSet` builds upon `GateSet`, inheriting its ability to manage physical channels and tuning points, while adding the capability to define and apply virtualisation matrices.
+**`VirtualGateSet` builds upon `GateSet` and inherits all of its features**, including physical channel management, `VoltageTuningPoint` definitions, and all voltage control methods.
+This means you can use virtual gates while still having access to all the voltage control capabilities of the underlying `GateSet`.

 ## 2. Core Components